photoprism/photoprism-docs/docs/developer-guide/translations.md

 ### Add new translation ###
 - Run `make generate` to update `/assets/locales/messages.pot`
 - Open the `/assets/locales/messages.pot` file with Poedit
-- In Poedit click on "Create New Translation" at the bottom, select the language, and start translating
+- In Poedit click on "Create New Translation" at the bottom and select the language
+- Now you can start translating
 - When done, create a new directory (using the locale as name) and save your translation there as `default.po`

 ### Update existing translation ###